matrix-org/synapse-email-account-validity/README.md

 The syntax for durations is the same as in the rest of Synapse's configuration file.

+If they are not already there, copy the [templates](/email_account_validity/templates) into Synapse's templates directory.

 ## Routes

 This plugin exposes three HTTP routes to manage account validity: